mkdocs-publisher/mkdocs-publisher/documentation/05_dev/01_backlog.md

 ### Other

  - [ ] Create Docker image with everything preinstalled and preconfigured
- - [ ] Add to docker image online vega charts editor
+ - [ ] Add to docker image online Vega charts editor
  - [ ] GitHub repo with preconfigured pages, etc. (can be integrated with Docker Image creation)
  - [ ] Unit tests and code coverage with pre-commit
  - [ ] Cleanup list of code TODO's